quinot/ansible-plugin-lookup_ldap/README.md

   - `encoding`: `binary` for binary data (e.g. `jpegPhoto`), or any valid character set name for text data
   - `skip`: if set True, the attribute is not returned to Ansible
-  - `list`: if set True, the attribute is always returned as a list of values, even if it has a single value.
+  - `always_list`: if set True, the attribute is always returned as a list of values, even if it has a single value.

 Note that, because of the way the 'ldap-python' library works, the `tls_reqcert`